codyarvonen/personal_website/_pages/log.md

 * **Friday**:

   ##### **Goals for the week**
+    * Add a tcl script option to iterate through the entire text file and find the nets for all of the bits
     * Add functionality to my Tcl script to handle other tiles besides inter connects
     * Clean up my Tcl script so it can notify when no net was found and when a FASM line cannot be handled or interpreted
     * Add documentation to my Tcl script and python script